-Roanoke students do so much more than just excel academically, they also contribute to their community, are actively engaged in extracurriculars, and challenge themselves to push further for the betterment of themselves and others.
-Therefore, we read applications holistically and encourage you to highlight your strengths both in the classroom and out.
+Roanoke students do much more than excel academically — they also contribute to their community, are actively engaged in extracurriculars, and challenge themselves to push further for the betterment of themselves and others.
+Therefore, we read applications holistically and encourage you to highlight your strengths both inside and outside the classroom.

 What We Consider

-Your High School Transcript: We are not only looking at your GPA, but we are also looking to see that you have enriched your curriculum with honors, AP or IB courses.
+Your high school transcript: We are looking not only at your GPA; we are also looking to see that you have enriched your curriculum with honors, AP or IB courses.
 Our average accepted student has received a 3.6 GPA in high school.

-Your Test Scores (unless applying test optional): We have no preference between the SAT or ACT.
+Your test scores (unless applying test-optional): We have no preference between the SAT or ACT.
 We will consider your highest single test date for the ACT and will consider your superscored SAT.
 Our average accepted student received an 1170 on the SAT and a 26 on the ACT.
-Have your SAT or ACT scores sent directly to the admissions office by the testing center or your high school.
-Our school code is 5571 for the SAT, 4392 for the ACT.
+Have your SAT or ACT scores sent directly to the Admissions Office by the testing center or your high school.
+Our school code is 5571 for the SAT and 4392 for the ACT.
 You may also have SAT II, AP, CLEP and/or IB exam scores forwarded, when available.
 They may be used for placement, awarding of credit or granting course competency.
 Our school code is 5571 for SAT and AP scores.

-Disclaimer: International and homeschooled students will still need to submit test scores with their application.
+Disclaimer: International and homeschooled students still need to submit test scores with their application.

-Your Interest in Roanoke: Roanoke considers demonstrated interest as a factor in our decision making process, and therefore encourage students to express their interest in several of the following ways:
+Your interest in Roanoke: Roanoke considers demonstrated interest as a factor in our decision-making process, and therefore we encourage students to express their interest in several of the following ways:

 - Apply Early Decision: This binding application is the best way to express your interest.